munagalasandeep99/DevOps_Project/README.md

 - The Controller Manager creates and monitors the Pod.

-- The selected Node receives the Pod specification.
+- The selected Worker Node receives the Pod specification.

 - The Kubelet on that Node pulls the nginx image and starts the container inside a Pod.